Finance and Economics, Department of Finance and Accounting - Adjunct Faculty

 - San Antonio, TX

 Department of Accounting and Finance

-University of Maryland Global Campus (UMGC) seeks adjunct faculty to teach onsite in Pearl City, Hawaii in the Accounting program.
+University of Maryland Global Campus (UMGC) seeks adjunct faculty to teach on-site in San Antonio, TX in the Accounting program.
 Specifically, we are seeking faculty for the following course(s):

 Required Education and Experience